postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ## Deleting comments

-1. In the Postman app or dashboard, find the collection with the comment you want to delete.
+1. In the Postman app or Dashboard, find the collection with the comment you want to delete.
 2. Open the comment and click **Comments** > **Delete**.

 ![Delete comment](https://assets.postman.com/postman-docs/Deleting+comments+in+Postman.jpg)